jsrice7391/teacherTools/README.md

 * backToBasics - a folder concentrating on writing functions that return a portion of a large json object.
 * npmAndInquirer - a folder focussing on creating a CLI with inquirer and dividing the logic into different JS files.
 * stackStarter - an exercise to help walk through teaching HTML, CSS and jQuery.
+* constructors - Pokemon as an example of JS constructors.

 ## Contributions